-All children enrolled at the Center are required to have written parental consent for their child's individual transportation plan.
+All children enrolled at the Center are required to have written parent/guardian consent for their child's transportation plan.

-In the event of a medical emergency, 911 will be called and the ill or injured child will be transported by way of an ambulance (parental consent found in the child's file).
+In the event of a medical emergency, 911 will be called and the ill or injured child will be transported by way of an ambulance (parent/guardian's consent found in the child's file).